wintermuted/blog/collections/_posts/2021-6-18-whalen-island.md

 - shellfish
 ---

-We visited [Whalen Island](/wiki/cascadia/camping/whalen-island) in June with some close friends. <!--more-->  They were excited to give their new van a test drive and take their daughter on her first camping trip, while we wanted to catch some crab.
+We visited [Whalen Island](/wiki/cascadia/camping/whalen-island) in June with some close friends. <!--description-->  They were excited to give their new van a test drive and take their daughter on her first camping trip, while we wanted to catch some crab.
 Unfortunately, the tides did not work in our favor.
 Regardless, we had a great time.

 ## Video